18 Jun, 09:00 – 13:00

 Assemble is a multi-disciplinary collective working across architecture, design and art, delivering a diverse and award-winning body of work.
 As a studio they retain a democratic and co-operative working method that enables built, social and research-based work at a variety of scales.

 BAXENDALE aim to facilitate public agency in the re-imagining of place through analysis, collaboration and active making.
 This has involved organisations being established that facilitate the on-going co-operation between local stakeholders in the pursuit of inclusive change.

 Ana Džokić and Marc Neelen, STEALTH.unlimited (Rotterdam & Belgrade)

 STEALTH.unlimited work across a range of projects that provoke and articulate spatial issues.
 Currently their main projects are working collaboratively to set up housing co-operatives in Rotterdam and Belgrade.

-The symposium will also see the launch of the Test Unit publication – a new book published in partnership with the Glasgow Urban Lab and edited by BAXENDALE.
-The publication presents – as a series of provocations – the context within which Test Unit operates and the impact it hopes to create.
-The publication presents arguments, method, context and practice relating to the testing of ideas in public space.
+The symposium will also see the launch of the Test Unit publication ‘Prototyping Public Space’, a new book published in partnership with the Glasgow Urban Lab and edited by BAXENDALE.